I Prevail: Lifelines and touring (2016–2019)

 On May 17, 2016, the band announced their headlining Strike the Match Tour throughout the summer, with special guests The White Noise, My Enemies & I, and Bad Seed Rising.
 On June 20, 2016, the band revealed the name of their debut album, Lifelines, and on July 21, 2016 announced it would be available from October 21, 2016.
 The first single from the album, "Scars", was released on July 1, 2016.
 On July 19, 2016, I Prevail announced through social media that they would be supporting Pierce the Veil alongside Neck Deep on the Journey's Made to Destroy tour from September to October 2016.
 On August 14, 2016, the band released the second single from the album, "Stuck in Your Head".
 On September 28, 2016, the band released their third single "Come and Get It" through Short.Fast.Loud, an Australian-based punk and hardcore radio show on youth station Triple J. In December 2016, it was announced that bassist Tony Camposeo left the band to focus on producing music.

 On March 22, 2017, I Prevail's participation in the 2017 Vans Warped Tour was confirmed.
 In late March/early April 2017, the band had their first major overseas headline tour, which included sold-out shows across Australia.
-On May 30, 2017, I Prevail announced the departures of Lee Runestad and that they would be replaced by Eli Clark as touring bassist and Gabe Helguera of Drum Beats Online as touring drummer.
+On May 30, 2017, I Prevail announced the departures of Lee Runestad and that he would be replaced by Eli Clark as touring bassist and Gabe Helguera of Drum Beats Online as touring drummer.
 On August 8, 2017, I Prevail announced a fall-winter headline tour with The Word Alive, We Came as Romans, and Escape the Fate.
 Brian Burkheiser was put on emergency vocal rest and temporary hiatus due to a serious vocal cord injury.